Account

 Ellipticals

-• Benefits: full cardio workout, toning, improved endurance, joint protection.
+• Benefits: full cardio workouts, toning, improved endurance, and joint protection.

 • Tips: vary resistance and combine longer moderate sessions with shorter intense sessions.